oyvinddd/ohcirclesegue/README.md

 ## Usage

 - 1. In your storyboard, create a segue between two view controllers
-- 2. Go to the attributes inspector for the newly created segue and set it up like shown below
+- 2. Go to the attributes inspector for the newly created segue and set it up like shown below (note that 'Kind' can be set to anything)

 ![Usage 1](/Resources/usage_1.png)